It’s a long haul journey, so prepare for the ride of a lifetime.

 September 1, 2014 § 1 Comment

 I remember completing my first screenplay.
 It was fun and I thought it was the greatest piece of writing ever created—until I received feedback and that knocked me back into reality.
 I had much to learn and the humbling experience was enough for me to realize that screenwriting is an ongoing journey of learning and writing, failing, and getting rejected.
 As I soldiered on, I could see legitimate progress as each new screenplay moved me farther down the field of play.
-Now, twenty-eight screenplays later and thirteen paid screenwriting assignments, my seventh produced film just completed production and comes out this year.
+Now, thirty-three screenplays later and seventeen paid screenwriting assignments, my eleventh produced film just started production.
 Nothing has come for free or handed to me on my journey.
 My family was not in the film business.
 I had to learn, climb and claw for everything that I’ve achieved with the invaluable support team of my family and dear friends.
 We make our own breaks and set up opportunities with every new screenplay that we create.

 One can’t do it alone, but you are alone when you face that blank page and realize that no one forced you to choose this endeavor.
 It’s your dream so take responsibility for it.
 If you haven’t learned it yet, you will realize it’s not for the thin-skinned or for those who can’t handle failure and rejection.
 All of this comes with the territory and there are no guarantees.
 That is what makes it exciting and terrifying at the same time.
 Every time out, we stand on the side of the cliff and stare into the dark, unknown void below.
 What makes us take the leap of faith?
 Our passion and dreams burn as red-hot fuel for our courage to step forward and soar.